Monday, February 22, 2010

 01 Yugoslavia

-B: I love the fact that this contains the lines ‘Take it all off / Take your pants off’!
+B: I love the fact this contains the lines ‘Take it all off / Take your pants off’!
 (And that ‘take it all off’ in Serbian is ‘skini sve’!)

 V: Well, it certainly got the performance it deserved.
 Ms Dol looks like it’s all she can do not to collapse in a heap.